stilist/drjohndee.net/README.md

 ## How to contribute

-Improvements and contributions of any kind and any size are welcome: it could be writing new code, improving the website design, adding annotations, correcting transcriptions, or something else!
+Improvements and contributions of any kind and any size are welcome: it could be writing new code, improving the website’s design or source code, correcting transcriptions, or something else!
 The [`CONTRIBUTING.md` file](CONTRIBUTING.md) has more information about how to contribute.